simonmika/egmontmika.com/content/blog/your-precious-failures.md

 *Geoffrey:*  Thank you Egmont!
 This is true and I have been in failures many times, and I have seen the hand of God in the end of it.
 The worst part was when I was laughed at, but I was deeply convicted that God my heavenly father will turn it up for his glory.
 Thanks again.

 *Reply:* Thank you, Geoff!
 You are right.
-The Lord is a master in turning things round.
+The Lord is a master of turning things round.
 We just need to wait.